 - International financial documentation must be submitted by the application deadline:

 On campus interviews are optional for transfer students and are offered on a first-come first-serve basis from mid-March through mid-April.
 Interviews can be a great way to get to know Brandeis and add a personal touch to your application.
-Register for an on campus transfer interview.

 Transfer Credit Evaluations